-This means higher payouts for insurance companies, various claims such as property damage, and losses that potentially reach billions of dollars.
+Natural disasters equate to higher payouts for insurance companies, various claims such as property damage, and losses that potentially reach billions of dollars.
 Therefore, it’s pivotal for insurance companies to be aware of the potential risks associated with climate change and how it can impact them.

 1. How Climate Change Can Affect Insurance Payouts

-Likewise, individuals living in certain areas are especially susceptible to these natural disasters, making them harder to insure or requiring a more complex claims process.
+Individuals living in certain areas are especially susceptible to these natural disasters, making them harder to insure or requiring a more complex claims process.
 This can lead to increased payouts for insurers if they have not adequately hedged their risks against climate-change-related calamities.

 2. How Claims and Asset Management Can Be Impacted